 Plant in the late summer or early fall (after harvest) in Canada and northern parts of the United States, and any time after the harvest in the southern United States.

-In most regions, it’s best to plant right after harvest.
-The cover crops need 4 weeks before a fall frost to get established.
-Buckwheat can be planted earlier in areas that have already have been harvested.
-In the spring, you pull, cut, or till under the cover crops.
+In most regions, it’s best to plant right after you make your last harvest.
+The cover crops need at least 4 weeks before a fall frost to get established.
+Buckwheat can be planted earlier in areas that have already been harvested.
+In the spring, you pull, cut, or till the cover crops into the soil.

 Image: Cover crop of buckwheat in a field.
 Credit: Pixabay.